 A walk in the woods is always a great experience, and there is plenty of evidence to show that woodland walking in particular reduces stress.

 Under the Scottish Outdoor Access Code, walkers are advised to follow any guidance, not to climb on timber stacks and to keep a safe distance from machinery.

-It’s important that these cases are highlighted; if walkers have confidence in the guidance they come across, that they are more likely to comply with any requests to alter their route and therefore reduce any safety risks.
+If walkers don’t have confidence in the guidance they come across, they are less likely to comply with any requests and therefore may put themselves at risk.

 In Japan, the benefits to health have long been recognised, and people are encouraged to enjoy shinrin-yoku, or forest bathing, spending time around trees to reduce stress and increase wellbeing.

 Access rights apply to most land in Scotland including woodlands, and many land managers have developed walking and cycling trails to help you get the most out of your visit.

 The forestry industry is worth around £1 billion to the Scottish economy each year, but of that around £183 million or 18% of the total, comes from tourism and recreation, supporting around 6,300 full time equivalent related jobs.

 As well as offering pleasant walks, forests are working environments and it is important that walkers respect any guidance during forestry operations, such as harvesting or haulage.

-Page last updated in June 2020
+Page last updated in September 2021.